Spotlight on Badger

 Family-Focused Employee Programs

-Badger was awarded the Connect 2016 Philosophy Award for its accommodating employee benefits and exemplary work environment.
+Badger was awarded the Connect 2016 Philosophy Award for its accommodating employee benefits and exemplary work environment and was named one of the 50 best places to work for new dads by Fatherly.
 Creating a family-friendly workplace is a high priority at Badger.
 They aim to be supportive of new parents in their extended work family while considering the well-being of all employees and productivity in the workplace.
 They offer extended parental leave and a Babies At Work program, which brings together a policy that is best for baby, parent, and business.
 This policy allows the parent to bring the child to the workplace until it begins crawling, at which time it graduates to Badger’s Calendula Garden Childcare Center.
 The Center is located just a quarter-mile from the Badger campus and offers high-quality, subsidized childcare for children of their employees.
 Badger, in a sense, creates its own “village” to support both parent and child!